mbeckm01/GeneHarmony/README.md

 - [Download database dump] (https://archive.org/download/postgres_10_0_0_119-2023_11_21_09_16_42-dump/postgres_10_0_0_119-2023_11_21_09_16_42-dump_archive.torrent)
 - Save the file to a known location on your computer for use in the next step.

+-Download the gtex_output.tsv file
+- Save the file to a known location on your computer for use with the python script.
 ## Step 3: Restore the Database

 Restore the database from the downloaded dump file: